Sep 1, 2022

 TIM: What that suggested to Rodney is that the immune system does eventually turn on.

-TIM: And it kicks in, and it starts fighting the disease, but it just gets there too late.
+TIM: And it starts fighting the disease, but it just gets there too late.

-RODNEY WILLOUGHBY: So the immune system had all the tools, but essentially this virus beats your immune system to the punch.
-It would kill you faster than your immune response could eradicate it.
+RODNEY WILLOUGHBY: So the immune system had all the tools, but essentially, this virus, beat your immune system to the punch, it would kill you faster than your immune response could eradicate it.

-ROBERT: ‘Cause the virus moves, what, more quickly than the immune system?
+ROBERT: Because the virus moves what, more quickly than the immune system?

 TIM: Way faster.

-RODNEY WILLOUGHBY: And to me, it was like, “Well, you know, the solution there is obvious.”
+RODNEY WILLOUGHBY: And to me was like, well, you know, the solution there is obvious.

 TIM: If you could buy Jeanna's immune system some time.

 TIM: She might survive.
-So what he suggested to Ann is that he put Jeanna into a coma.
+So what he suggests to Ann is that he put Jeanna into a coma.

-ANN GIESE: Induce a coma, and if an anesthesiologist is controlling routine brain stem activities like…
+MONICA MURPHY: Induce a coma.
+And if an anesthesiologist is controlling routine brainstem activities, like ...

 TIM: No matter what the virus is actually doing inside her brain, he might be able to keep her alive.